Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Longsword

 **Spinning Blades**: As a bonus action you can start up the chainswords engine.
 For your next three attacks, the chainsword deals 1d8(1d10 if twohanded) additional damage and applies three stacks of grievous wounds.

+_You get +1 to attack and damage rolls using this magical weapon_

 ---